 The Bible does not specify who has the authority to baptize.
-Since baptism is one of the sacraments of the church, one of our pastoral staff or elders will introduce and preside over the baptism of all individuals.
-However, we recognize the priesthood of all believers.
-If you have someone who has been instrumental in leading you to Christ or in assisting you in your spiritual growth, you may want to ask him or her to participate in your baptism.
+If you have someone who has been instrumental in leading you to Jesus or in assisting you in your spiritual growth, you may want to ask him or her to participate in your baptism.
 Please discuss this with the pastor with whom you have your interview.